MicrosoftDocs/win32/desktop-src/NativeWiFi/wlan-policyschema-profilelist-wlanpolicy-element.md

 ---
-description: Contains a list of profiles to be applied at the domain or machine level. ms.assetid: b78cb095-a1da-4b1b-91d3-c5085325be05
+description: profileList (WLANPolicy) Element - Contains a list of profiles to be applied at the domain or machine level. ms.assetid: b78cb095-a1da-4b1b-91d3-c5085325be05
 title: profileList (WLANPolicy) Element ms.topic: reference